Djokovic Sets All-time Record For Weeks At World No. 1 - UrduPoint

 In head-to-heads, he leads Federer 27-23 and has won all six of their last meetings at the majors, including 2019's epic Wimbledon final where he saved two match points.

-Djokovic's record was top news in his native Serbia on Monday, with headlines like "No-one was never like Nole" in daily newspaper Vecernje novosti.
+Djokovic's record was top news in his native Serbia on Monday, with headlines like "No one was ever like Nole" in daily newspaper Vecernje novosti.